MileHacker Logo

 • Be vigilant on public transport, especially in crowded circumstances or at busy terminals.

-• When driving, be mindful of wildlife crossing roads, specifically at dawn, dusk, and night in rural areas.
+• When you are driving, be mindful of wildlife crossing roads, specifically at dawn, dusk, and night in rural areas.

-• Stay alert, especially when using ATMs or walking in busy public spaces.
+• Be watchful, especially when using ATMs or strolling in busy public spaces.

 • Avoid unmarked cars when using ride-sharing services.